jijihohococo/ichi-orm/README.md

 If you have one to one relationship in your database (with foreign keys or without foreign keys), you can use "refersTo" function in child model class as shown as below

-<i>You must add parent model name, the field that represent parent id into "refersTo" function if parent model's primary key is "id".</i>
+<b>You must add parent model name, the field that represent parent id into "refersTo" function if parent model's primary key is "id".</b>

 ```php
 namespace App\Models\Blog;